-- Reviewing the charter and manual of the Internal Audit Group, and accounting policies. - Assessing and recommending the appointment of external auditors. - Reviewing annual and quarterly financial statements. - Discussing the internal and external Sharia audit reports - Approving the internal audit plan, discussing internal audit reports, and following up on the status of corrective actions. - Providing support to the Internal Audit Group to ensure fulfilling its scope of work effectively and independently. - Approving the appointment and/or resignation of the Chief Audit Executive - Internal Audit Group, and assessing his annual performance.
+- Reviewing the charter and manual of the Internal Audit Group, and accounting policies. - Assessing and recommending the appointment of external auditors. - Reviewing annual and quarterly financial statements. - Discussing the internal and external Sharia audit reports. - Approving the internal audit plan, discussing internal audit reports, and following up on the status of corrective actions. - Providing support to the Internal Audit Group to ensure fulfilling its scope of work effectively and independently. - Approving the appointment and/or resignation of the Chief Internal Audit, and assessing his/her annual performance.

-During 2023, the committee met 9 times including quarterly meetings in line with governance requirements issued by regulatory authorities.
+During 2024, the committee met 7 times including quarterly meetings in line with governance requirements issued by regulatory authorities.